bandithedoge/switch-pl/README.md

 [Want to make your own?](https://github.com/bandithedoge/switch-pl/wiki/Getting-started)

-**This currently works only on firmwares up to 6.2.0.
-We're updating it for 8.0.0, although support for 8.0.1 is not guaranteed.**
+**This currently works on firmwares 6.2.0-8.0.1 and should work on 8.1.0.
+May or may not work on older firmwares, no guarantees.**

 ### Software used: